Our governing body is led by local GPs, healthcare experts and lay members.

 Atiha became the Chair of Central Manchester CCG’s PPAG in June 2015.
 As the Director of Equal Access Consultancy which she set up 13 years ago, her areas of specialism include research, consultancy in economic and community regeneration, equality and diversity and the community and voluntary sector.
 Atiha has lived and worked in Manchester for over 20 years and has, and continues to give much of her time to voluntary and community activity.
 Atiha is currently undertaking the following roles, to name but a few: Chair of The Greater Manchester BME Network, Justice of the Peace on the Stockport Bench, Vice Chair of the Manchester Settlement and Board Member of Greater Manchester Centre for Voluntary Organisation

 Denis has been a GP in Collyhurst for 20 years, at Whitley Road Medical Centre.
 He is also a referral triage clinician, looking at paediatrics.
 Denis was involved in local NHS management throughout the lifetime of the PCT and before that as a GP fundholder; he has also been a Local Medical Committee member since 2001.
 His Board responsibilities include long term conditions and planned care.

-Ruth is the Clinical Lead for Planned Care and Safeguarding at South Manchester CCG.
-She is a GP in Wythenshawe, a GP Appraiser and the Lead for Ethics & Law at Manchester Medical School.
-In her spare time, she plays guitar and sings in two choirs and a band.
+When not working at MHCC, Ruth is a salaried GP in Wythenshawe, a GP Appraiser and the Lead for Ethics & Law at Manchester Medical School.

 A consultant physician and nephrologist, Peter has been Medical Director of a Liverpool hospital trust since 2008.
 His role is to provide insight into the performance of our secondary care providers, with a focus on patient safety.
 He is a keen skier and cyclist.